Hardy Planting Zone- 3-9

 Ground fern moss is a fast-growing evergreen ground cover that is low to the ground.

-Once established the moss can endure some periods of drought.
-Leaves grow quickly and are usually dark yellow to dark green.
+Once established, the moss can endure some periods of drought.
+Leaves multiply and are usually dark yellow to dark green.
 They have either two or three collections of leaflets on the side of the stem.
 While very versatile, the ideal environment for this moss will be partial shade, have a moderate to high-moisture content soil with a low pH.
 It gets its name from its fernlike branches.
 It has curved, cylindrical spores that mature in late summer or early autumn.

 Ground fern moss is ideal for planting on walkways or paths, between cobblestones or bricks, or as a background for topiary plants.
-Very few animals eat moss, because it doesn’t have many nutrients, but they will nibble it because it retains moisture.
+Very few animals eat moss because it doesn’t have many nutrients, but they will nibble it because it retains moisture.
 Animals also use moss as lining for their nests and bedding because it is soft.
-Because of its high moisture content, it also provides a valuable home for many types of invertebrates and concealment for ground-dwelling amphibians and reptiles.
+Its high moisture content also provides a valuable home for many types of invertebrates and concealment for ground-dwelling amphibians and reptiles.